brageboe/optikk-gk/README.md

 # optikk-gk
-Exercises and assignments from the NTNU course "Optikk Grunnkurs" TFY4195
+Exercises and assignments from the NTNU course "Optikk Grunnkurs TFY4195" (elementary optics)